Timur-Maistermind/Machine-Learning-Roadmap/README.md

 - ✅ Data Scientists who are looking to refresh their knowledge and prepare for interviews.
 - ✅ Data Scientists who want to level up skills in a specific domain, e.g. Optimization.

-# 🚀 Support Project with a Star
+# 🙏 Please, support the repo with a STAR ⭐
-To help people learn ML Foundations for free, please, support this project a GitHub star, so the roadmap can reach more people for the good.
+To help people learn ML Foundations for free, please, support this project a GitHub star ⭐, so the roadmap can reach more people for the good.

 # 🚀 Roadmap Table of Contents